 Cut a scrap piece of yarn about 12 inches long, and thread it through your yarn needle.

-*You can use whatever seaming stitch you prefer*
+*You could also use single crochets (SC) or whatever seaming stitch you prefer*